beehive-lab/beehive-spirv-toolkit/README.md

 ```

-## Disassembler/ assembler roundtrip of SPIR-V modules on the command line
+## Disassembler/assembler roundtrip of SPIR-V modules on the command line

 How to?